osmbe/website/en/_posts/motm/2015-03-02-brecht-bonne.md

 **How did you get to know OpenStreetMap?**

-The first time I heard about OpenStreetMap was already ‘long time ago' in 2007.
+The first time I heard about OpenStreetMap was already 'long time ago' in 2007.
 When I searched for my hometown Bruges by then, there was not yet that much on OpenStreetMap so I forgot about the project for a while.
-In 2011 I bought a walking GPS, a ‘Garmin eTrex Legend Hcx'.
+In 2011 I bought a walking GPS, a 'Garmin eTrex Legend Hcx'.
 Because I didn't bought maps with it, I started searching for information… and I came across OpenStreetMap again!
 So I installed the maps, but with a first test in my neighbourhood, I noticed a walking path, next to the place where I was living, which was not on the map.
 The step to really add something to OpenStreetMap took several months, but in April 2011 I finally added my first nodes to the OpenStreetMap server.

 **Do you use OpenStreetMap?**